 Three editions of the ionCube PHP Encoder (Basic, Pro and Cerberus) all offer compiled PHP encoding using obfuscated bytecode, plus optional encryption of non-PHP files.
 Pro and Cerberus also include PHP licensing features for time expiry and restricting where code can be used, allowing licensing models to be effectively and easily implemented.

-ionCube Encoded files run on a wide range of operating systems including Linux, Windows, FreeBSD and others, and PHP versions from PHP 4 up to PHP 5.4.
+ionCube Encoded files run on a wide range of operating systems including Linux, Windows, FreeBSD and others, and PHP versions up to PHP 5.6.
+Support for other platforms is available on request.

 PHP scripts can be easily read, changed and run on any PHP enabled system.
 Encoding PHP offers important benefits.